Zedelghem/pystatic/README.md

     I will think about accounting for it automatically but for now I think it would unnecessarily increase the number of options to keep in mind before running the script.
 I think it is easy enough to add two dots on your own.

 ## For tweakers: configuration file
 As of version 1.1 (July 23, 2018) pystatic ships with a human-readable configuration file.
 It means you can set all of the options below without handling the code.
-Just open the CONFIG file in a text editor and follow the instructions.
+Just open the pystatic.cfg file in a text editor and follow the instructions.

 ## For ultratweakers: detailed structure of the build_website() function
 The build_website() function has one positional (required) and eleven keyword arguments.